logo

 TOP

 This five-day course features intensive hands-on training that focuses on installing, configuring, and managing VMware vSphere 8, which includes VMware ESXi 8 and VMware vCenter 8.
 This course prepares you to administer a vSphere infrastructure for an organization of any size.
+This course is the foundation for most VMware technologies in the software-defined data center.

 Scheduled Classes